Hildebrand Law, P.C. mobile logo

 The Short Answer

 What happens when you cannot get divorce papers served on your spouse.
-The short answer is the court can issue an order allowing you to serve your spouse in any way calculated to ensure he or she is aware of the divorce.
+The short answer is the court can issue an order allowing you to serve your spouse in any way calculated to ensure he or she is aware of the family law case.

-As you will see below, a judge has the authority to allow you to serve your spouse by, you guessed it, emailing the documents to your spouse.
+As you will see below, a judge may give the authority to allow you to serve your spouse by, you guessed it, emailing the documents to your spouse.
 Read below about the Arizona Court of Appeals’ logic in the memorandum decision in the Greenham v.
 Hope case.

 The Long Answer